danbetea/nst-experiments/README.md

 with $L_c(C, G)$ the *content loss function*, $L_s(G, S)$ the *style loss function*, and $L_{TV} (G)$ the *total variation (continuity) loss function*.
 Here $\alpha, \beta, \gamma$ are positive parameters to be determined; the important ratio is $\alpha / \beta$ which measures how much we emphasize content over style (how much we want the image to look like the original $C$ versus the style $S$).

 The total variation loss function is the easiest to explain: it looks at pixels which are nearby in $G$, measuring how close their values are.
-It insures a sense of continuity in the resulting image, and is sometimes omitted by setting $\gamma = 0$.
-The content loss function measures how close $C$ is to $G$, in some internal layer of a neural network:
+It ensures a sense of continuity in the resulting image, and is sometimes omitted by setting $\gamma = 0$ (Gatys et al do not even mention it).
+The content loss function measures how close $C$ is to $G$, in some internal layer of a *pre-trained neural network* like VGG16 or VGG19:

 $$ L_c(C, G) = ||a(C) - a(G)||_2^2 $$